regendo/Rust-Cheat-Sheet/Readme.md

-# Crate cheat sheet
+# Rust cheat sheet

-Crates I use and how to use them, so that I remember.
+Various rust techniques that are useful to remember so I don't keep implementing them or forget that they're possible.

+Also crates so I don't have to keep looking them up.